 This variable has been aligned with the CMS SEP-1 data element Initial Lactate Level Collection.
 Please use the information from that data element for submission of Initial Lactate Level Collection.
 The most recent CMS definition, notes, and guidelines should be referenced for all questions and issues regarding this variable.
-The only exceptions are with respect to failed laboratory specimen collection.
+The only exceptions are with respect to failed Iaboratory specimen collection.
 Currently the NYSDOH is not allowing any failed attempts specimens to be reported as collected.

-Definition: Documentation of collection of an initial lactate level drawn within the specified time frame.
+Definition: Documentation of collection of an initial lactate level between 6 hours prior to and 3 hours following the severe sepsis presentation.